-As we prepare for the opening of school on Tuesday, September 6th, we would like to share some updates and reminders with you.
+As we prepare for the opening of school on Wednesday, September 8, we would like to update you on some important information for the coming school year.

 We hope that your family is having an enjoyable summer and that as your child starts thinking about September, they are excited to be at AMS with their friends and teachers.